mojotech/jeet/README.md

 - `git clone https://github.com/CorySimmons/jeet.git foo`
 - `cd foo`
 - `./watch` or the longhand version: `stylus -u axis-css -w -c css/custom.styl`
+- Keep in mind your JavaScript won't be automatically minified.
+Use the NPM package for that.

 Usage with Roots
 ---